Gender Studies Jobs for 2025

 1. Teacher (K-12)

 Your degree in gender studies can serve as a good starting point for becoming a teacher.
 In fact, getting certified to teach in public schools generally only requires one more year of training.
 And you'll probably already have the necessary resourcefulness, social perceptiveness, and communication skills.
-And as social norms change around gender expression and sexuality, teachers with a broader understanding of these areas will be better equipped to guide their students through their formative years.
+As social norms change around gender expression and sexuality, teachers with a broader understanding of these areas will be better equipped to guide their students through their formative years.

 (The BLS has separate data for elementary, middle, and secondary school teachers, but the values were very similar across those categories.
 The following is from an average of those three groups.)